 - What was manna in the Bible?

 - What does manna in the Bible mean?

 As odd as it may seem, manna has a lot to teach us about our wealth building journey.
 Read to the end to learn lessons manna from Bible can teach you about obedience, rest, and faith.

 What was manna in the Bible?

-Manna was the means by which God provided food for the Israelites during their journey from being slaves in Egypt to a life as God’s people in the Promised Land of Canaan.
+Manna was how God provided food for the Israelites during their journey from being slaves in Egypt to a life as God’s people in the Promised Land of Canaan.
 It was a type of bread that Exodus 16:31 says “was like a coriander seed, white, and the taste of it was like wafers made with honey.”

 When manna fell from the sky for the first time, the Israelites had no idea what it was.
-So, they named it manna, which translates to “what is it?”
+So, they named it manna.
+The literal Hebrew translation of manna means “what is it?”